A Warm Corner

 A Warm Corner is a 1930 British comedy film directed by Victor Saville and starring Leslie Henson, Heather Thatcher and Austin Melford.
 The film's sets were designed by Walter Murton.
 It was based on a successful play by Franz Arnold and Ernst Bach.
 It featured an early screen appearance by Merle Oberon.

 It was made at British and Dominions Elstree Studios by Gainsborough Pictures.
 The film's sets were designed by Walter Murton.

+The movie was a financial success.